UPDATE: No new cases of COVID-19 in McLennan County, 96 total

 WACO, Texas – The Waco-McLennan County Public Health District has received no new cases of COVID-19.
-The total number of cases is 96, which includes 88 recovered, four deaths and four active cases.
+The total number of cases is 96 – including 89 recovered, four deaths and three active cases.

 For additional information – including age, race, ethnicity, gender, ICU bed availability and more – you can visit www.covidwaco.com or www.mclennancountycovid.com.